Your Broadband speed

 How you use your broadband

-Broadband speed is shared with every device connected to your hub.
-Streaming (for example watching live TV, YouTube, or Netflix) and online gaming use more of your bandwidth, so if anyone in your household is doing this it could make your broadband slower for everyone else.
+Broadband speed is shared with every device connected to your eero router.
+Streaming (for example watching live TV, YouTube, or Netflix) and online gaming use more of your bandwidth, so if anyone in your household is doing this, it could make your broadband slower for everyone else.
 If you have devices connected that you do not use, we recommend you disconnect them.

 How your broadband is set up

-Where your router is placed in your home can impact on your broadband speed.
+Where your eero router is placed in your home can impact your broadband speed.
 See our tips below to improve the location of your hub.

-Cordless phones, baby monitors and microwaves can cause interference, especially to WIFI, and slow your speed down.
+Cordless phones, baby monitors and microwaves can cause interference to Wi-Fi and could slow down your speed.

-The type and specifications of device you are using can determine the download and upload speeds.
+The eero router uses the latest Wi-Fi 6 technology in its 6+ and Pro6E models.
+The type and specifications of your personal devices can determine download and upload speeds lower than the capability offered by Fibrus.
 Other factors that can influence speed include:

-- Keep your router on show - avoid hiding it in a cupboard or on the floor, where the wi-fi signal will be obstructed
+- Keep your eero router on show.
+Avoid hiding it in a cupboard or on the floor, where the Wi-Fi signal will be obstructed.

-- Think about the position of your router to reduce the number of walls slowing down your signal.
-If you can eliminate even one wall between your workspace and the router, you can drastically improve performance
+- Avoid placing near walls.
+Think about the position of your eero router to reduce the number of walls slowing down your signal.
+If you can eliminate even one wall between your device and the router, you will drastically improve performance.

-- Try avoid having your router near a window - your hub broadcast wi-fi in all directions and helf of your signal will go outside, rather than your home
+- Avoid placing your eero router near a window.
+Your router broadcasts Wi-Fi in all directions and half of your signal will go outside, rather than inside your home.

-- Try avoid having your router behind your TV or near metal objects as they can reflect and disperse the signal
+- Avoid placing your eero router behind your TV or near metal objects, as they can reflect and disperse the signal.

-- Ensure cables are not bent or tightly wound up as this can damage the cables and impact your signal
+- Avoid bending or tightly winding up cables, as this can damage the cables and impact your signal.

-- If your house cover a large area or depending on the make up or construction of your house, you may consider a WIFI booster to improve signal range.
-Read more about WIFI Booster in the Broadband section of Help.
+- If your house covers a large area, and/or depending on the make up or construction of your house, you may consider upgrading to a package with a Total Home Wi-Fi guarantee to improve signal range.